A Chinese Saga of Swine, Surveillance, and Sanctions

 What many of those pigs have been used to eating is meal made from American soybeans.
 But, to state the obvious, dead pigs don’t eat, and those many bushels of soybeans that were not shipped from the States to China—a 97 percent drop last year—may be more about febrile swine than the U.S.-China trade war.
 It certainly means the way Washington and Wall Street use soybeans as a barometer for the ferocity of the economic feud is misplaced, not that there is any consolation for the American farmer.

-Is it at all surprising that Trump failed to see the entire board?
+Is it at all surprising that Donald Trump failed to see the entire board?

 Earlier this month, Trump bumped up tariffs on $200 billion worth of Chinese goods, taking the rate from 10 percent to 25 percent.
 Telecommunications equipment is the top category with $19.1 billion of goods at stake.
 This has prompting Beijing to say it would take “necessary countermeasures,” though details, as with many of the trade war’s other episodes, are nonexistent.